Reference frames#

 a

-We can orient a new reference \(B\) relative to our frame \(A\) with an axis rotation around \(\hat{a}_x\)
+We can orient a new frame \(B\) relative to \(A\) with an axis rotation about \(\hat{a}_x\):

 B = A.orientnew('B', 'Axis', [-theta, A.x]) # negative x-axis rotation from box example